 The monitor is straightforward to use.
 It has three buttons – Mode, Set, and Reset.
 The Mode button allows you to select the workout metric you want to see on display, or the Scan Mode, which rotates all the metrics keeping each one on display for approx. 6 seconds.

 The Set button allows selecting workout goals for time, distance, and calories burned.
 The monitor will count down from the specified value until it reaches zero.
 And finally, the Reset button clears all the values to zero.

 The fitness monitor is battery-powered and requires two AA batteries, which do not come with the bike.
 It starts when you pedal or press one of the buttons and automatically turns off if it does not detect any activity on the bike for more than four minutes.

 The bike’s frame and its drive system come pre-assembled.
 So you only need to attach the two base stabilizers, the handlebar, the seat, the fitness monitor, and the pedals.

-Therefore, it shouldn’t take more than 30 minutes of your time.
+Consequently, it shouldn’t take more than 30 minutes of your time.
 All the necessary tools come with the bike, and the manual provides precise assembly instructions.